28 Self-Care Tips To Boost Your Recovery Over Love Addiction

 19. Always be kind, gentle, and compassionate to yourself— in every matter and experience of life.

-20. Stop blaming others for where you're at with your love addiction- You are not a victim (there is zero power in being a victim)- Take responsibility, own it, - you did the best you could... now go forward and learn from it, grow.
+20. Stop blaming others/'s for where you're at with your love addiction- You are not a victim (there is zero power in being a victim)- Take responsibility, own it - you did the best you could... now go forward and learn from it, grow.

-21. Tell yourself five things you are grateful for (big or small) — make a daily habit of it.
-"I will practice gratitude to retrieve gladness."
+21. Tell yourself five things you are grateful for (big or small) — make a daily habit.
+"I will practice gratitude to retrieve gladness”.

-24. Take five minutes for yourself, every day, to relax, to connect with yourself, and focus on validating/affirming yourself.
-“I am worthy” and “I love myself enough to make healthy choices.”
+24. Take five minutes for yourself every day to relax, connect with yourself, and focus on validating/affirming yourself.
+“I am worthy” and “I love myself enough to make healthy choices,”

-25. Honor ANY/ALL of your feelings (good or bad) —feelings are neither wrong nor right, and they do not define you.
+25. Honor ANY/ALL of your feelings (good or bad) —feelings are neither wrong nor right and do not define you.

-27. Do something that brings you pleasure; e.g., seek out a pleasant leisure activity that feels good -- and regularly participate in it.
+27. Do something that pleases you/; e.g., seek out a pleasant leisure activity that feels good -- and regularly participate in it.

 * These 28 self-care acts focus primarily on relationships.
 While this is not a comprehensive list, my hope is this list offers you some important points and lessons in how you can start to acquire healthy patterns of self-care to boost your recovery and healing from love addiction.